Climate Change Awareness

 1997 Kyoto Protocol agreed.
 Developed nations pledge to reduce emissions by an average of 5% by the period 2008-12, with wide variations on targets for individual countries.
 US Senate immediately declares it will not ratify the treaty.

-1998 Publication of the controversial “hockey stick” graph showing rapid temperature rise.
+1998 Publication of the “hockey stick” graph showing rapid temperature rise.
 It would later be the subject of two enquiries instigated by the US Congress.

 2001 President George W Bush removes the US from the Kyoto process.